warden-protocol/wardenprotocol/docs/docs/build-an-oapp/quick-start.md

 	- Use the npx command
 	- Result: an empty contract

-**Note:** This guide shows how to create an empty smart contract.
+**Note 1:** This guide shows how to create an empty smart contract.
 The following guides will show how to implement the logic of the contract.
+**Note 2:** We could also try publishing something like this [Injective example](https://docs.injective.network/develop/guides/cosmwasm-dapps/Your_first_contract_on_injective/) (building a simple counter website).